dorna-robotics/education/lab_automation/README.md

 ## **Code**
 To run the code, use the .ipynb file in this folder.
 This section explains how the code works:

-1. Determine the positions of all lab vial holder cells relative to the robot.
-Measure the distances between A1 and D1, as well as A1 and A6.
+1. The code first determines the positions of all lab vial holder cells relative to the robot.
+It measures the distances between A1 and D1, as well as A1 and A6.
 Use these measurements to calculate the positions of all cells.

-2. Prompt the user to input the holder cell from which they want to pick a vial and the cell where they want to place it.
+2. The user is then prompted to input the holder cell from which they want to pick a vial and the cell where they want to place it.

-3. Validate the inputs and convert the positions to Cartesian coordinates for the robot to use.
+3. Next, it validates the inputs and converts the positions to Cartesian coordinates for the robot to use.

-4. Use the Dorna pick and place function to complete the motion.
+5. Finally, it uses the Dorna pick and place function to complete the motion.